asdacosta/battleship/README.md

 </details>

 ## 🎯 Relevance
-To solidify concepts of `Testing Using Jest` and `all other concepts throughout course` in JavaScript.
+To solidify concepts of `Testing using Jest` and `all other concepts throughout course` in JavaScript.

 ## 👥 Intended Audience
 Developers, users, recruiters.